Use a federated learning strategy

 Recap

-In this notebook, we’ve seen how we can gradually enhance our system by customizing the strategy, initializing parameters on the server side, choosing a different strategy, and evaluating models on the server-side.
+In this tutorial, we’ve seen how we can gradually enhance our system by customizing the strategy, initializing parameters on the server side, choosing a different strategy, and evaluating models on the server-side.
 That’s quite a bit of flexibility with so little code, right?

 Next steps